weiweihuanghuang/wei-glyphs-scripts/README.md

 - **Convert Kerning Groups to Small Caps** – Converts kerning groups to smallcaps.
 I.e. A > a.sc
 - **Convert Metric Keys to Small Caps** – Converts metrics key glyphs to smallcaps in all masters.
 I.e. =A > =a.sc
+- **scCAPdict.py** - The dictionary that defines the small caps for 'Convert Metric Keys to Small Caps' – there's a better way to do this but this is how I do it at least now.

 ####Masters: